Jakkarin-Promsee/My-Coding-Journey/README.md

             - Designing an electrical system incorporating gas and temperature sensor, antenna module, and lithium battery.
             - Designing a 3D model product with fire-resistant properties.
         - **Description:** This development aims to notify forest fire extinguishing officers in high-risk areas about sparks before they become large wildfires to reduce damage and increase operational efficiency.
 The development focuses on affordability, durability, and reusability.
-        - **Achievements:** Passed the short term capital selection from JSTP (Junior Science Talent Project).

 - ### **[Grade 10-12](#my-project-between-grade-10-12)**
     - [**Water Quality Monitoring and Notification Machine for Increase Efficiency of Water Treatment using Artificial Intelligence (JAP.)**](#water-quality-monitoring-and-notification-machine-for-increase-efficiency-of-water-treatment-using-artificial-intelligence-japs)
+        - **Achievements:** Represented in a presentation to the Prime Minister of Thailand at the Thailand-Japan Student ICE Fair 2022 (national event).
         - **Skills and Technologies Used:**
             - Coding using C language with the Node MCU ESP-8266, working together with Arduino (Microcontroller board).
             - Implementing a water quality calculation system using pH, DO (Dissolved Oxygen), and temperature sensors.